Overloading Operators and Friends

 an object.
 The type name, given to us by the iostream

-library, for input streams is istream
+library, for input streams is istream, and the type

-name for output streams is ostream
+name for output streams is ostream.

-Recall that when we overloaded the operator +
+Recall that when we overloaded the operator + and

 called it, the operand on the left was passed as the implicit